01-edu/public/subjects/ai/pipeline/README.md

 # Exercise 5: Categorical variables

 The goal of this exercise is to learn how to deal with Categorical variables with Ordinal Encoder, Label Encoder and One Hot Encoder.
-For this exercice I strongly suggest to use a recent version of `sklearn >= 0.24.1` to avoid issues with the Ordinal Encoder.
+For this exercise I strongly suggest using a recent version of `sklearn >= 0.24.1` to avoid issues with the Ordinal Encoder.

 Preliminary: